How To Fix Sauerkraut That is Too Sour?

 Tips for preventing homemade sauerkraut from turning out too sour.

-First, start out with a larger size cabbage.
+First, start with a larger size cabbage.
 The bigger, fully mature cabbage tends to have a sweeter flavor.
 Look for cabbage that is over six pounds.

 Next, shorten the amount of time that you ferment the cabbage.
-In general, a shorter fermentation time results in a sauerkraut that is less bitter.
+In general, a shorter fermentation time results in sauerkraut that is less bitter.